Decentralized Access Control

 Introduction to Encryption

-Fundamentally, encryption is the process of transforming some plaintext data into ciphertext using a specialized algorithm.
+At a high level, encryption is the process of transforming some plaintext data into ciphertext using a specialized algorithm.
 This renders the content unreadable and indistinguishable from random text to anyone without the proper decryption key.

 Exploring Decentralized Access Control with Lit